Research-IT-Swiss-TPH/redcap-address-auto-complete/README.md

 v1.0.0  | Initial release.
-v1.1.0  | New Features: Custom Addresses input, Advanced Save for address data in target fields v1.2.0  | New API Source: United Kingdom - getaddress.io
+v1.1.0  | New Features: Custom Addresses input, Advanced Save for address data in target fields v1.2.0  | New API Source: United Kingdom - getaddress.io v2.0.0  | Added support for multiple targets: it is possible to declare multiple instructions that can even run on the same page.